lit/lit-element/README.md

  These methods generally are called as part of the rendering lifecycle and should not be called in user code unless otherwise indicated.

+  * `_createRoot()`: Implement to customize where the element's template is rendered by returning an element into which to render.
+By default this creates a shadowRoot for the element.
+  To render into the element's childNodes, return `this`.

   * `_firstRendered()`: Called after the element DOM is rendered for the first time.

   * `_shouldRender(props, changedProps, prevProps)`: Implement to control if rendering